KittyGiraudel/sass-guidelines/index.md

 # Syntax & formatting

-If you ask me, the very first thing a styleguide should do is describe the usual guidelines to write code.
+If you ask me, the very first thing a styleguide should do is describe the way we want our code to look.

 When several developers are involved in writing CSS on the same project(s), it is only a matter of time before one of them starts doing things their own way.
-Code guidelines are not only meant to prevent this, but also help when reading and updating of code, by making it look consistent.
+Code guidelines that promote consistency not only prevent this, but also help when it comes to reading and updating the code.

 Roughly, we want (shamelessly inspired by [CSS Guidelines](http://cssguidelin.es/#syntax-and-formatting)):

 * two (2) spaces indents, no tabs;
 * ideally, 80-characters wide lines;
 * properly written multi-line CSS rules;
-* meaningful use of whitespaces.
+* meaningful use of whitespace.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">